SagiKimhi/computer-organization-2025a/README.md

 #
 git checkout origin/main -b assignment/maman11/MrDocker

+# Make some changes, for this example pretend that we made changes to files
+# file1, file2, and file3 which we now want to commit.

 # Staging changes to file1, file2, and file3
 #
-git add file1 file2 file3

-# Alternatively, use the -p or --patch flag to inspect changes in each file and
-# interactively choose whether to skip/stage/edit change per-file for all
-# changed files
+# Option 1 - Staging changes from all changed files under the current directory
+#            and any subdirectory within it.
 #
+# Option 2 - Manually pick individual changes to each changed file from all
+#            tracked files use the -p or --patch flag to inspect changes in each
+#            file and interactively choose whether to skip/stage/edit change
+#            per-file for all changed files.
+#
+# Option 3 - Manually staging changes from a list of changed files
+#
+git add . # Option 1
-git add -p
+git add -p  # Option 2
+git add file1 file2 file3 # Option 3.

 # Inspect differences between staged changes and the HEAD branch
 #